No. 4 Indiana women survive late Miami rally, win 53-51

 BIG PICTURE

-Miami: Meier’s team gained valuable experience against a top-five team, which will serve them well in the ACC.
+Miami: Coach Katie Meier’s team gained valuable experience against a top-five team.

 Indiana: The Hoosiers found a way to grind out the victory, which should help them as the season progresses.